 Working at full capacity for the first time, alongside Kiambu district vets over the two days, the TNR’s, Dr Desmond Tutu and our volunteer vets vaccinated 500 and sterilised over 30 animals at Garissa Primary School in Thika.

-Joseph M Kamau, the County Executive of Agriculture, Livestock, Fisheries and Irrigation, said he was extremely impressed with the initiative and would be seeking a budget allocation to support the TNR’s continuation of its mobile clinic programme.
+Joseph M Kamau, the County Executive of Agriculture, Livestock, Fisheries and Irrigation for Kiambu, said he was extremely impressed with the initiative and would be seeking a budget allocation to support the TNR’s continuation of its mobile clinic programme.

 Alongside the mobile clinic, at the TNR’s education tent, children aged between 6 and 12 learnt about the safe management of dogs and cats, the importance of seeking treatment after a dog bite and how to behave properly around dogs to prevent accidents, bites and scratches.